drauggres/titanium_mobile/iphone/iphone/README.md

-# Building and Debugging the Tiatnium iOS Source
+# Building and Debugging the Titanium iOS Source
 > ###### Tested with Titanium SDK 6.x

 ## Titanium Core